Apricot, mixed seed and vanilla muesli

+This is an incredibly easy and super-healthy breakfast to prepare, yet it’s bursting with goodness.
 The nuts and seeds in this breakfast provide healthy polyunsaturated fatty acids and a great range of vitamins and minerals.
-It’s a simple recipe; all you have to do is mix.

 - 400g porridge oats